charonn0/RB-libssh2/ReadMe.md

 |[`SCPStream`](https://github.com/charonn0/RB-libssh2/wiki/SSH.SCPStream)|A SCP upload or download that is multiplexed over a Session.|
 |[`SSHStream`](https://github.com/charonn0/RB-libssh2/wiki/SSH.SSHStream)|An interface which aggregates the Readable and Writeable interfaces, representing a channel or other stream.|

+The general order of operations is something like this:

+1. Create a new instance of the `Session` class.
+1. Call [Session.Connect](https://github.com/charonn0/RB-libssh2/wiki/SSH.Session.Connect) with the address and port of the server, or a Xojo `TCPSocket` which is already connected to the server.
+1. Optionally use the `KnownHosts` class to [load a list of acceptable server fingerprints](https://github.com/charonn0/RB-libssh2/wiki/SSH.KnownHosts.Load), and then [compare the newly connected session's fingerprint to that list](https://github.com/charonn0/RB-libssh2/wiki/SSH.KnownHosts.Lookup).
+1. Call [Session.SendCredentials](https://github.com/charonn0/RB-libssh2/wiki/SSH.Session.SendCredentials) to send the user's credentials to the server.
+1. Check the [Session.IsAuthenticated](https://github.com/charonn0/RB-libssh2/wiki/SSH.Session.IsAuthenticated) property to see if the credentials were accepted.
+1. Create data streams over the session, for example the `Channel` or `SFTPSession` classes.
+1. Interact with the created data streams through their [Read](https://github.com/charonn0/RB-libssh2/wiki/SSH.Channel.Read), [Write](https://github.com/charonn0/RB-libssh2/wiki/SSH.Channel.Write), etc. methods.
+1. When finished with a data stream call its [Close](https://github.com/charonn0/RB-libssh2/wiki/SSH.Channel.Close) method.
+1. After all data streams are finished and closed, call [Session.Close](https://github.com/charonn0/RB-libssh2/wiki/SSH.Session.Close) to end the connection.

 ## How to incorporate libssh2 into your Realbasic/Xojo project
 ### Import the SSH module